code-karma/artlogic-python/README.md

 ### Notes:

 It is worth mentioning that the solution would be much more elegant in OOP Python with access to the MySql DB and a data framework.
 It would require a couple of lines of code.
-Also, if I used PHP this would take no more than 1 hour to complete.
+Also, if I used PHP this would take no more than 1 hour to complete but I learnt a bit more about Python and I am quite sure I could master it within weeks.